gbd77rc/worker-module/README.md

 The following events are available.

     worker.on('worker-job-success',function(result){
-        // Do something as the job has triggered!
+       // Do something as the job has completed successfully });
-        // The status is the current jobStatus
-    });

     worker.on('worker-job-error',function(result){
-        // Do something as the job has triggered!
+       // Do something as the job has completed with an error });
-        // The status is the current jobStatus
-    });

     worker.on('worker-job-waiting',function(result){
-        // Do something as the job has triggered!
+        // Do something as the job has been scheduled });
-        // The status is the current jobStatus
-    });

     worker.on('worker-job-stopped',function(result){
-        // Do something as the job has triggered!
+       // Do something as the job has been stopped
-        // The status is the current jobStatus
     });

 The `result` object will contain the following information